 The Marrickville mess is a dessert made with ingredients solely from the titular suburb: the lemon curd is from Cornersmith’s ingredient-bartering program; the garnished thyme was traded from local backyards and the beautiful, intensely sticky apricots have been roasted in Cornersmith’s rooftop honey.

 The drinks list by Marc Dempsey (Yellow, 121BC) echoes the venue’s local, organic, small-producer and minimum-intervention focus; even the spirits and bitters are Australian-only.
 (Take note: the gingery fizz of the Cornersmith G&T is a refreshing entry point.)
 The team recently rescued 150kg of organic strawberries and have transformed the otherwise-landfill-destined produce into a strawberry shrub and kombucha for the Spritzes.
 The creative weaponising of food waste into something ultra-appealing is everything that’s great about this venue.
-At Cornersmith, doing better is a pleasure, not a burden, so here’s to good intentions.
+At Cornersmith, doing better is a pleasure, not a burden.